cuelang/cuelang.org/content/en/docs/concepts/logic.md

 {{< alert >}}
-This section is useful to understand what a lattice is, but is not strictly needed to grasp the following sections, nor the specifics of CUE itself.
+This section is useful to understand what a lattice is, but is not strictly needed to grasp the subsequent sections, nor the specifics of CUE itself.
 Skip at will.
 {{< /alert >}}